xmlet/comparing-non-blocking-progressive-ssr/README.md

 Some relevant differences from the previous benchmark:
 - The project now includes **Quarkus** and **Spring MVC** frameworks, in addition to **Spring WebFlux**.
-- The benchmarks now include Virtual Threads, allowing for non-blocking rendering in traditionally blocking template engines.
+- The benchmarks now include Virtual Thread approaches, allowing for non-blocking rendering in traditionally blocking template engines.
-- In **Spring WebFlux**, the dispatcher used for the blocking routes was changed from `Dispatchers.Default` to `Dispatchers.IO`, with `limittedParallelism` set to INT_MAX_VALUE, to allow for testing the overhead of using platform threads for blocking operations when compared to virtual threads or non-blocking operations.
+- In **Spring WebFlux**, the dispatcher used for the blocking routes was changed from `Dispatchers.Default` to `Dispatchers.IO`, with `limittedParallelism` set to `INT_MAX_VALUE`, to allow for testing the overhead of using platform threads for blocking operations when compared to virtual threads or non-blocking operations.
 - Blocking routes use the `blockingIterable()` method from the `Observable` class to allow for progressive rendering in template engines that do not directly support asynchronous data models like Thymeleaf and HtmlFlow.